ipshipyard/ipfs-quicklaunch/README.md

 - **💾 Data Management**: Export/import with full backup/restore capabilities
 - **⌨️ Keyboard Shortcuts**: Power user navigation (Ctrl+N, Ctrl+F, etc.)

+## Disclaimer

+This extension is an experimental proof of concept.
+It's intended to demonstrate UX patterns around local CID management, versioning, and gateway flexibility in the IPFS ecosystem.

 ## 🚀 Quick Start

+To get started with the IPFS QuickLaunch browser extension, you need to build it from source.
+Follow these steps

 ```bash
 # Install dependencies